 We spoke to two experts to get their valuable guidance.
 And the underlying principle is this: Learning to cope with uncertainty is a life skill — one children need.
 Do not deny them the chance to build this skill.
 Uncertainty will come up again and again in our lives, and we need to learn how to weather it.
 Here are few ways to do so:

-- If your child’s basic needs are being met, she’s actually fine.
-Really!
+- Remind yourself that children are resilient (maybe more so than you realize).
+In the midst of so much chaos, it’s easy to lose sight of this.
 Try to stop worrying about her falling behind in school or whether she’ll be permanently damaged from playing only with her annoying brother.
-In the midst of so much chaos, this can be worth remembering.
-Barbara Kaiser, an early childhood consultant, trainer, and co-author of Challenging Behavior in Young Children: Understanding, Preventing and Responding Effectively suggests thinking of Maslow’s hierarchy of needs.
+Barbara Kaiser, an early childhood consultant, trainer, and co-author of Challenging Behavior in Young Children: Understanding, Preventing and Responding Effectively says to think of Maslow’s hierarchy of needs.
 “If your child has a home, food, a bed to sleep in, and a loving parent or two, remember that they will be fine,” she explains.
-This is not to underplay the difficulty of parenting through these times.
+This is not to underplay the mental health aspect here, or the difficulty of parenting through these times.
 But children are resilient, and unless they are truly in danger — they or a parent is being forcibly taken away — they will bounce back.

 - Do not skip over the hurt, pain or anger your child is feeling.
 “We have engineered everything in our lives to not feel uncertain,” explains Dr. Jane Rosen, a child clinical psychologist in private practice and the director of the IKAR Early Childhood Center in Los Angeles.
 “As humans, uncertainty is probably the hardest thing.”
 So naturally it can be a parental instinct to skip over the Big Feelings that are coming up — especially because we can’t fix any of it.
 But try not to brush off or tamp down their emotions.
 “When you leap over, ‘Yes, you’re right, this is so hard,’ to ‘You know what’s going to be great instead?!’ the child can’t trust you to see and feel what they are feeling and seeing,” Rosen explains.
 Imagine seeking solace from a friend on a bad day, and the friend saying, “But your hair looks good!”
 You two are missing a real opportunity for connection and she is denying your feelings.
 Which leads to…